MicrosoftDocs/intellicode/docs/not-in-toc/refactorings-suggestion-prompt.md

 # Refactorings - Suggestion Level (preview)
 IntelliCode improves your editing experience when you're making similar edits in multiple places in your code.
 It locally tracks your edits, detects when you're performing a repetitive action, and offers to apply that same action in other places where you may want it.
 For example, if you're making a refactoring and have missed locations where it could be applied, IntelliCode helps you find those locations and fix them.

-The first time we find a suggestion of this sort, you will see a prompt at the top of your editor letting you know about it.
-You can opt not to see this prompt again by clicking "Don't show again".
+The first time IntelliCode finds a suggestion of this sort, you'll see a prompt at the top of your editor letting you know about it.
+You can opt not to see this prompt again by selecting **Don't show again**.

 ![Refactorings illustration](../media/intellicode-refactorings-message-level-xp.png)

-As shown in the screenshot, opportunities to apply refactorings appear as a [Quick Action light bulb](/visualstudio/ide/quick-actions) in the Visual Studio editor, along with grey-dotted [suggestion-level squiggles](/visualstudio/get-started/csharp/visual-studio-ide#popular-productivity-features) and message level entries in the [Error List](/visualstudio/ide/reference/error-list-window).
-By default, Visual Studio filters out messages in the error list, so you'll need to click on the blue Messages icon in the toolbar at the top of the error list to see them.
-When you see a lightbulb on a line of code with a suggestion, click on it to display a menu from which you can apply the suggested change.
+As shown in the screenshot, opportunities to apply refactorings appear as a [Quick Action light bulb](/visualstudio/ide/quick-actions) in the Visual Studio editor, along with grey-dotted [suggestion-level squiggles](/visualstudio/get-started/csharp/visual-studio-ide#popular-productivity-features) and message-level entries in the [Error List](/visualstudio/ide/reference/error-list-window).
+By default, Visual Studio doesn't show messages in the Error List.
+To display them, select the blue Messages icon in the toolbar at the top of the Error List.
+When you see a light bulb on a line of code with a suggestion, select it to display a menu from which you can apply the suggested change.

 ## Changes IntelliCode can detect
 IntelliCode is aware of the semantic structure of your code.
 It detects situations where the variable names in your changes are different but the essential structure of the change is the same: